Text Link

 What are the complications of bulimia?

-Bulimia nervosa (BN) can be a particularly difficult disorder to endure, both mentally and physically.
+Bulimia nervosa (BN) is a serious eating disorder that can have a large impact on both mental and physical health.
 The disorder’s frequent purging can take a toll on the body, while the unhelpful thoughts behind the behavior can contribute to stress, anxiety, and depression.

-If you or someone you love is struggling with bulimia, it may be helpful to learn about different complications of the disorder, to understand all the potential risks at play, and hopefully guide yourself or your loved one to the appropriate treatment that can lead to healing.
+If you or someone you love is struggling with BN, it may be helpful to learn about the different health risks of bulimia, to understand all the medical complications at play, and hopefully guide yourself or your loved one to the appropriate treatment that can lead to healing.

 Last updated on